fabriceT/openbox-menu/README.md

 Openbox-menu looks up for a valid menu file in /etc/xdg/menus directory.
 In order to make it looks up somewhere else, set up the $XDG_CONFIG_DIRS variable (don't suffix pathnames with "menus", it's automatically added).

+For example, if $XDG_CONFIG_DIRS is set like this:

+  export XDG_CONFIG_DIRS="$HOME/.config:/etc/xdg"

+And openbox-menu is called this way:

+  openbox-menu my.menu

+Openbox-menu will check for "my.menu" (or "my.menu" prefixed by the value of $XDG_MENU_PREFIX) in "$HOME/.config/menus/" directory and, if the file doesn't exist here, in "/etc/xdg/menus/" directory.